The application cycle for 2025 fellowships is now open. Applications will be accepted through November 25, 2024.

 Fellowship awards support each team's participation in the Collaborative's joint learning activities, planning time for teams to design and then teach a new HX course, and reflective time shortly after the course is taught, to extend and share the team's work with audiences both within and outside of DePaul.

 The timeline for the 2025 fellowship cohort is outlined below.
-Note that workshops and field trips are in-person and typically 2–3 hours long.
+Note that workshops are in-person and typically 2–3 hours long.
 Dates/times are finalized once fellows are onboarded and share their schedules.

 Stage